Chatsworth61/uppertonic/content/services/index.md

 **I mainly provide online therapy sessions for clients via Zoom and find this works well.
 I’m based in Waterlooville, Hampshire and can arrange to see clients face-to-face at local hired rooms in the Portsmouth area by arrangement.**

-Using a range of talking therapy techniques to suit my clients, I explain the techniques in a teaching style so that clients can practise themselves between and beyond therapy sessions, including self-hypnosis.
+Using a range of talking therapy, coaching and NLP techniques to suit my clients, I explain the techniques in a teaching style so that clients can practise between and beyond therapy sessions, including self-hypnosis.

 Before starting any therapy, it's important to find out if it's right for you and whether you are comfortable working with me.
 My online clients can organise their therapy sessions around their schedule, in their own familiar and comfortable space.